descostesn/RIntroProgBio/whatisR.md

 ![More complicated plot \label{figure2}](fancyIntro.png)

-  In summary, R enables you to process, organize, analyze and represents your biological data in a powerful manner.
+  In summary, R enables you to process, organize, analyze and represent your biological data in a powerful manner.
 But to start playing with your data, you need to learn the basics.
 In the next section, we are going to see how to use R at EMBL and begin to play with the command line.